United Nations Youth Tasmania Voice Competition

-Voice is a unique public speaking competition running throughout October that invites Tasmanian high school students from Years 7-10 to solve real issues that affect our community, our country and our world.
+Voice is a unique public speaking competition running throughout September that invites Tasmanian high school students from Years 7-10 to solve real issues that affect our community, our country and our world.
 Whatever the issue may be, we want to hear you pitch your big ideas.
 Voice asks students to think outside the box and put their design thinking skills to the test in order to develop innovative and creative, yet feasible, solutions to real world problems.
-Due to the online format this year, the Competition will be held in collaboration with UN Youth NSW to provide the most accessible version of Voice to Tasmanian students during this period of Covid-19.

 The competition is split into two parts — the Pitch and Question Time.